raphaelquast/EOmaps/README.md

 - Represent your data as shapes with actual geographic dimensions and re-project it to any crs supported by `cartopy`
 - Add annotations, overlays, WebMap-layers etc. to the maps and get a nice colorbar with a colored histogram on top

-#### 🌎 Easily turn your maps into powerful interactive data-analysis widgets
+#### 🌎 Turn your maps into powerful interactive data-analysis widgets
 - Add "callbacks" to interact with your data
    - Many pre-defined functions for common tasks are available!
       - display coordinates, values or IDs of clicked pixels, add markers, compare data-layers etc.
       - ... or define your own function and attach it to the plot!
 - Connect multiple interactive maps to analyze relations between datasets

 #### 🛸 check out the [documentation](https://eomaps.readthedocs.io) for more details and [examples](https://eomaps.readthedocs.io/en/latest/EOmaps_examples.html)! 🛸